Helping Your Troubled Teen Without Making Things Worse

 Multidimensional Family Therapy (MDFT) is an outpatient family-based substance use treatment for teenagers.
 It recognizes that adolescent drug use originates from a network of influences (individual, family, peer, community).
 MDFT works to reduce unwanted behavior and increase desirable behavior in many different ways and settings, using individual and family sessions held in the clinic, in the home, or with family members at the family court, school, or other community locations.

 Brief Strategic Family Therapy (BSFT) targets family interactions that are thought to maintain or exacerbate adolescent drug abuse and other co-occurring problem behaviors.
-Such problem behaviors include conduct problems at home and at school, oppositional behavior, delinquency, associating with antisocial peers, aggressive and violent behavior, and risky sexual behavior.
+Such problem behaviors include conduct problems at home and school, oppositional behavior, delinquency, associating with antisocial peers, aggressive and violent behavior, and risky sexual behavior.

-One important advantage of family based approaches, over addiction treatment and support groups for teens, is that teens with lesser problems do not pick up more serious problems by associating with other teens who have them.
+One important advantage of family-based approaches, over addiction treatment and support groups for teens, is that teens with lesser problems do not pick up more serious problems by associating with other teens who have them.